GfSE/SAF-Specification/stereotypes.md

 * the exchange between SOI System Functions and Context Functions of Context Elements
 * the functional flows crossing the boundary between SOI and Context Elements

+Representation:

+An activity diagram featuring the ordered execution of System Process Actions.
+The activity diagram swim lanes are typed with Context Element usage and SOI usage from the same System Context.
+Note: In order to improve the clarity of presentation it may be appropriate to use several activity diagrams for one System Process.

+A tabular format listing all identified System Functions, the System Processes in which they appear, and the Comtext Exchange with the Context Functions.

+## SAF_F3_SPRO_Table

+### Icon
+*none*

+### Documentation
+The System Process Viewpoint provides the functional representation of the system using a black-box approach
+* the representation of the SOI and all Context Elements
+* the System Functions the SOI shall be able to perform
+* the Context Functions the Context Elements are expected to perform
+* the exchange between SOI System Functions and Context Functions of Context Elements
+* the functional flows crossing the boundary between SOI and Context Elements

+Representation:

 An activity diagram featuring the ordered execution of System Process Actions.
 The activity diagram swim lanes are typed with Context Element usage and SOI usage from the same System Context.
 Note: In order to improve the clarity of presentation it may be appropriate to use several activity diagrams for one System Process.

 A tabular format listing all identified System Functions, the System Processes in which they appear, and the Comtext Exchange with the Context Functions.

 ## SAF_F3_SSTA